 Château Fourcas Dupré

 A few years later Wilhelm Franck returned, researching his Traité sur les vins du Médoc (third edition, Chaumas, 1853), and little had changed.
 By 1868, however, production seems to have dropped off, and I did wonder at first it the estate had perhaps been divided.
 By this time it was referred to as Fourcas, after the hamlet of Le Fourcas.
 There were two proprietors, our man Dupré and another, the Baronne de Saint-Affrique, who were each turning out more than 60 tonneaux per annum.
 This mysterious baronne was in fact Louise Bosc (1792 – 1875), the widow of Baron Louis Bernard de Saint-Affrique (1771 – 1854), and these vines had in fact been in her family for some time.
-They had been purchased from the Hosten family, and were the forerunner of the modern-day Château Fourcas-Hosten.
-It is a red herring, and I remain unsure why production tailed off in this manner (it was too early for it to be the result of phylloxera).
+They had been purchased from the Hosten family, and were the forerunner of the modern-day Château Fourcas Hosten.
+It is a red herring, and I remain unsure why production tailed off in this manner (it was too early for it to be the result of phylloxera, in case that thought had entered your head).